sharuz/hello-world/README.md

 Hi Humans;

 Sharu is here, I like Java and Javascript
-Comet name is eva dd
+Comet name is eva done
+thi sis last line